SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     Detects attempts to gather information on domain trust relationships that may be used to identify lateral movement opportunities. "trustedDomain" which is detected here is a Microsoft Active Directory ObjectClass Type that represents a domain that is trusted by, or trusting, the local AD DOMAIN.
 Several tools are using LDAP queries in the end to get the information (DSQuery, sometimes ADFind as well, etc.)

     - **Effort:** elementary

+??? abstract "Download Files From Suspicious TLDs"

+    Detects download of certain file types from hosts in suspicious TLDs

+    - **Effort:** master

 ??? abstract "Dynamic Linker Hijacking From Environment Variable"